 “The Republic of Gilead offers Offred only one option: to breed.
 If she deviates, she will, like all dissenters, be hanged at the wall or sent out to die slowly of radiation sickness.
 But even a repressive state cannot obliterate desire – neither Offred’s nor that of the two men on which her future hangs.”

 Autumn by Ali Smith

 Ali Smith is one of those authors I have been nervous to pick up a book by, since, from what I have heard, they are far from easy reads.
-Autumn really caught my attention, though, because it focuses on how the world is getting more bordered and takes place after the Brexit referendum.
+Autumn really caught my attention, though, because it focuses on how the world is getting more divided and takes place after the Brexit referendum.
 Moreover, although I am not a fan of hardbacks, I have to say that the book cover, featuring just half a dust jacket, is beautiful.

 Daphnis and Chloe by Longus

-Jean Menzies from the Jean Bookishthoughts Youtube channel has recommended this ancient Greek novel quite a few times.
+Jean Menzies from the Jean Bookishthoughts YouTube channel has recommended this Ancient Greek novel quite a few times.
 When I realised that it had been published as a Penguin Little Black Classic, I couldn’t help but buy it.
 The story is about how “two young lovers battle pirates, rivals and their own confused feelings”.

 Gooseberries by Anton Chekhov

 To pursue my goal of reading more short stories this year, I bought another Penguin Little Black Classic.
 This one features three short stories by Anton Chekhov, one being ‘Gooseberries’, which gives its name to this short book.